Do you not have enough time in the day to make significant progress in your preparations?

 #3 Unnecessary Preparedness Distraction – Conspiracy Theories

-The third greatest preparedness distraction is conspiracy theories.
+The third most significant preparedness distraction is conspiracy theories.

-Conspiracy theories can be some of the biggest time sucks within the prepping community.
+Conspiracy theories can be some of the most significant time sucks within the prepping community.

 Heck, some people still believe the earth is flat.
 Even when presented evidence to the otherwise, they state that the evidence is all part of the conspiracy.

 Ultimately, all the time spent researching the conspiracy, listening to others talk about it, etc. does not matter.
-In short, the conspiracy itself does not matter.
+In short, the plot itself does not matter.

 “Brian, what, are you crazy!?
 Of course, the conspiracy matters!”